 Defending Against Healthcare Fraud Investigations and Charges in Denver, CO

-Our attorneys bring decades of experience in representing health providers in Denver, CO.
+Our Denver healthcare fraud defense attorneys bring decades of experience in representing health providers in Denver, Colorado.
 With a national practice, we have successfully defended providers in fraud investigations and prosecutions around the country.
-Several of our lawyers held high-level positions with the DOJ, the U.S. Attorney’s Office, and other legal departments within the federal government prior to entering private practice, and all of our Denver health fraud defense attorneys have long and established track records of obtaining favorable outcomes during investigations and, when necessary, at trial.
+Several of our lawyers held high-level positions with the DOJ, the U.S. Attorney’s Office, and other legal departments within the federal government prior to entering private practice, and all of our Denver healthcare fraud defense lawyers have long and established track records of obtaining favorable outcomes during investigations and, when necessary, at trial.

 “It is very clear to me that Nick Oberheiden has a deep understanding of health law issues.
 [He] has been instrumental in managing and resolving many difficult legal matters [and] is always relentlessly focused on the critical issues that matter most.
 Nick is very dedicated and . . . displays a high degree of professionalism.
 I would not hesitate in recommending Nick for the most important of legal matters.” – Satisfied Client